 Teaching hours and attendance

-Classes in Year One usually take place at QMU across two days per week and in Year Two, across one day.
-You will attend practice placements throughout the programme.
+Classes in Year One usually take place at QMU across two days per week and in Year Two, across one day per week.
+You will attend practice placements throughout the course.
 All students will be required to carry out independent learning.

 It is anticipated there will be a first group of approximately 10-15 students on this course.
 Some classes will be larger due to shared learning with MSc Music Therapy and Art Psychotherapy students.